59-0. 49-0. 48-0. Those were some halftime scores across college football on Saturday

-Grambling State coach Mickey Joseph knew what was coming.
-He knew his team faced a tall order at No. 1 Ohio State.
+Grambling State coach Mickey Joseph knew what was coming when his team faced No. 1 Ohio State.

-There were plenty of one-sided scores across college football in Week 2.
-These were halftime — yes, halftime — scores from Saturday: Minnesota led Northwestern State 59-0, Florida State led East Texas A&M 49-0 and Texas Tech led Kent State 48-0.
+There were plenty of one-sided college football scores in Week 2.
+These were halftime — yes, halftime — scores: Minnesota led Northwestern State 59-0, Florida State led East Texas A&M 49-0 and Texas Tech led Kent State 48-0.

 As for Grambling State, well, it lost 70-0 to the defending national champion.